Notoriousjayy/dev-guidelines/guidelines/java/best-practices.md

 ### Item 48: Use caution when making streams parallel
 - Parallel streams may not always improve performance and can lead to complexity.
+---

+## Methods

+### Item 49: Check parameters for validity
+- Validate input parameters to avoid unexpected behavior or security vulnerabilities.
+- Use `Objects.requireNonNull` for null checks.

+### Item 50: Make defensive copies when needed
+- Protect mutable objects from being modified unexpectedly by making defensive copies.

+### Item 51: Design method signatures carefully
+- Choose clear, concise names, and prioritize consistency in method signatures.

+### Item 52: Use overloading judiciously
+- Avoid overloading methods with similar parameter types that may confuse clients.

+### Item 53: Use varargs judiciously
+- Use varargs for methods with zero or more parameters, but avoid performance overhead for frequently called methods.

+### Item 54: Return empty collections or arrays, not null
+- Returning null forces clients to perform null checks, which increases complexity.

+### Item 55: Return optionals judiciously
+- Use `Optional` as a return type for methods that might not return a value, but avoid overusing it.

+### Item 56: Write doc comments for all exposed API elements
+- Clearly document the behavior and expectations of public API methods.

+---

+## General Programming

+### Item 57: Minimize the scope of local variables
+- Declare variables as close as possible to their first use.
+- This improves readability and reduces error risk.

+### Item 58: Prefer for-each loops to traditional for loops
+- Use for-each loops for cleaner and more readable iteration when applicable.

+### Item 59: Know and use the libraries
+- Leverage standard libraries to avoid reinventing the wheel and ensure reliability.

+### Item 60: Avoid `float` and `double` if exact answers are required
+- Use `BigDecimal`, `int`, or `long` for precise calculations, especially in financial applications.

+### Item 61: Prefer primitive types to boxed primitives
+- Primitive types are more efficient than their wrapper classes.

+### Item 62: Avoid strings where other types are more appropriate
+- Use enums, collections, or other appropriate data types instead of strings to represent complex data.

+### Item 63: Beware the performance of string concatenation
+- Use `StringBuilder` or `StringBuffer` for string concatenation inside loops.

+### Item 64: Refer to objects by their interfaces
+- Use interface types for variables, return types, and parameters for flexibility.

+### Item 65: Prefer interfaces to reflection
+- Reflection compromises type safety and maintainability.

+### Item 66: Use native methods judiciously
+- Use native methods only when critical performance gains are necessary.

+### Item 67: Optimize judiciously
+- Avoid premature optimization; measure and profile before optimizing.

+### Item 68: Adhere to generally accepted naming conventions
+- Follow established naming conventions for readability and consistency.

+---

+## Exceptions

+### Item 69: Use exceptions only for exceptional conditions
+- Avoid using exceptions for control flow or predictable conditions.

+### Item 70: Use checked exceptions for recoverable conditions and runtime exceptions for programming errors
+- Checked exceptions indicate recoverable conditions, while runtime exceptions signal errors in code logic.

+### Item 71: Avoid unnecessary use of checked exceptions
+- Use checked exceptions only when they provide clear benefits.

+### Item 72: Favor the use of standard exceptions
+- Use standard exceptions like `IllegalArgumentException` and `NullPointerException` for clarity.

+### Item 73: Throw exceptions appropriate to the abstraction
+- Ensure exceptions align with the level of abstraction of the method or class.

+### Item 74: Document all exceptions thrown by each method
+- Specify exceptions in Javadoc comments to inform API users.

+### Item 75: Include failure-capture information in detail messages
+- Provide context for the failure in exception messages to aid debugging.

+### Item 76: Strive for failure atomicity
+- Ensure that failed methods leave objects in a consistent state.

+### Item 77: Don’t ignore exceptions
+- Always handle exceptions explicitly, even if it means logging them.

+---

+## Concurrency

+### Item 78: Synchronize access to shared mutable data
+- Use synchronized blocks or locks to prevent data races and inconsistent states.

+### Item 79: Avoid excessive synchronization
+- Over-synchronization can lead to deadlocks and reduce performance.

+### Item 80: Prefer executors, tasks, and streams to threads
+- Use higher-level concurrency abstractions like `ExecutorService` for better scalability.

+### Item 81: Prefer concurrency utilities to `wait` and `notify`
+- Use `java.util.concurrent` utilities for simpler and more robust concurrent programming.

+### Item 82: Document thread safety
+- Clearly specify whether your class is thread-safe, not thread-safe, or conditionally thread-safe.

+### Item 83: Use lazy initialization judiciously
+- Lazy initialization can improve performance but should be used only when necessary.

+### Item 84: Don’t depend on the thread scheduler
+- Avoid relying on thread priorities or scheduling behavior for program correctness.

+---

+## Serialization

+### Item 85: Prefer alternatives to Java serialization
+- Serialization is fragile and exposes security risks; use alternatives like JSON or protocol buffers.

+### Item 86: Implement `Serializable` with great caution
+- Serialization can lead to compatibility issues and security vulnerabilities.

+### Item 87: Consider using a custom serialized form
+- Customize serialization for better performance and reduced storage requirements.

+### Item 88: Write `readObject` methods defensively
+- Validate inputs during deserialization to avoid corrupting objects.

+### Item 89: For instance control, prefer enum types to `readResolve`
+- Enums simplify instance control and ensure correctness.

+### Item 90: Consider serialization proxies instead of serialized instances
+- Proxies provide a more robust and secure way to serialize complex objects.

+---

+## Conclusion

+These best practices help ensure code quality, maintainability, and performance.
+Adopting these principles leads to more robust, readable, and efficient Java programs.